-In 1984, Shackleton’s story of successfully leading a team through a grueling ordeal, inspired Margot to embark on a research journey that spanned five continents in search of primary source material on Shackleton’s people-centered leadership style.
-The result is a book packed with inspiring and practical lessons for business and life.
+In 1984, Shackleton’s story of successfully leading a team through a grueling ordeal, inspired Margot to embark on a research journey that eventually spanned five continents in search of first-hand accounts of Shackleton’s leadership strategies.

-Reagan’s Journey - Lessons from a Remarkable Career follows on Shackleton’s Way’s central theme of overcoming challenges.
-Reagan’s Journey explores how Ronald Reagan, starting out from an unpromising beginning at the bottom of the Depression, coached himself to the top of five professions.
-The focus is on the strategies Reagan used and how you can apply these lessons to your life.
-Reagan’s Journey was sparked by Margot’s experience working in Presidential Personnel on the 1980 Reagan Transition Team.
+Reagan’s Journey - Lessons from a Remarkable Career follows on Shackleton’s Way’s theme of overcoming challenges.
+Starting out at the bottom of the Depression in 1932, Ronald Reagan coached himself to the top of five professions - sportscaster, movie star, union leader, public speaker and statesman.
+The focus is on Reagan's timeless career strategies that we can learn from.
+Reagan’s Journey was sparked by Margot’s experience working on the 1980 Reagan Transition Team in Washington, DC.

 Margot has worked at Heidrick & Struggles and Fidelity Investments.
 She graduated from Newton College of the Sacred Heart (now Boston College) and has a master’s in library science from Simmons University.